Dangerous Woman Tour: Critical response

-The Dangerous Woman Tour received mostly positive reviews.
-For example, in a review for Las Vegas Weekly, Ian Caramanzana wrote: "Grande's burly, soulful vibrato and wide range remain the star of her show, and she's at her best when it's just her, a microphone and her band – especially when she performs ballads".
+The Dangerous Woman Tour received generally positive reviews.
+In a review for Las Vegas Weekly, Ian Caramanzana wrote: "Grande's burly, soulful vibrato and wide range remain the star of her show, and she's at her best when it's just her, a microphone and her band – especially when she performs ballads."
 Ed Masley commented for The Arizona Republic that Grande has grown "into a self-assured R&B diva with the vocal chops to back up the confident swagger she brought to the stage. ...
-Vocally, Grande exuded more power and passion than ever, especially on the ballads".
+Vocally, Grande exuded more power and passion than ever, especially on the ballads."
 Jon Pareles of The New York Times praised Grande for not resorting to shock value.
 He described the concert as "a show of confidence, prowess and aplomb. ...
-Onstage, Ms. Grande ... flaunts professionalism, not skin or profanities".
+Onstage, Ms. Grande ... flaunts professionalism, not skin or profanities."
 Billboards Kristin Corpuz said of Grande's performance at Madison Square Garden: "She's showing off a more mature sound and edgier image.
 With outfits custom-made by celebrity fashion designer Bryan Hearns, Grande electrified the Madison Square Garden stage with her four-piece rhythm section and 10 backup dancers."
-A Billboard report later commented of the last concert of the tour that Grande "more than delivered with her impressive vocal range, sultry dance moves, unstoppable energy and a whirl of costume changes. ...
+A Billboard report later commented on the last concert of the tour that Grande "more than delivered with her impressive vocal range, sultry dance moves, unstoppable energy and a whirl of costume changes. ...
 [Through her tour,] Grande has brought people together through music to love and support each other."

-In a more mixed review, Chris Kelly of The Washington Post thought that "her gorgeous four-octave soprano was often obscured by her bass-heavy backing band", but he described the show as "a pristine showcase of her immense vocal talent."
+In a more mixed review, Chris Kelly of The Washington Post thought that "her gorgeous four-octave soprano was often obscured by her bass-heavy backing band", but he described the show as "a pristine showcase of her immense vocal talent".
 Dan Hyman of Chicago Tribune opined, "[A]side from a massive projection screen that lived behind the stage and stretched the width of the arena, the production seemed a bit cheap for a show of this scale. ...
 But it doesn't matter for this gifted singer: all Grande needs do to ... is dial back the bass and belt out some of her magnificent vocal runs."